 The need for the backend app was pretty simple: some basic CRUD operations.
 I could have used

 Python/Flask for this without any problem.
 But I knew that it was potentially something that would need a lot of live/websockets connections in a near future.
 Phoenix shines in this domain and provides easy backend generation for CRUD operations.
 Last but not least, the entry barrier is pretty low too.
-The community is awesome, and the available resources are really significant now (thanks to @josevalim book Phoenix in action).
+The community is awesome, and the available resources are really significant now (thanks to Programming Phoenix book).

 I placed a bet on Phoenix/Elixir because its ability to scale is rooted at the language level thanks to the Erlang VM.